all-of-us/curation/data_steward/cdr_cleaner/cleaning_rules/README.md

 | project_id | Identifies the project containing the dataset being cleaned |
 | dataset_id | Identifies the dataset being cleaned |
 | sandbox_dataset_id [^1] | Identifies the dataset where intermediary and backup data are stored by the cleaning rule |
  [^1]: At the time of writing not all cleaning rules make use of a sandbox dataset.
-This is likely because many rules were authored prior to sandboxing practices.
-Having `sandbox_dataset_id` be a universal dependency
+This is likely because many rules were authored prior to sandboxing practices. `sandbox_dataset_id` is a universal dependency of class based cleaning rules, whether any data from that particular cleaning rule is being sandboxed or not.

 ### Variable parameters
 Depending on the rule(s) being applied, additional configuration parameters may be needed when cleaning a dataset.
 This section describes these variable parameters and the cleaning rules that reference them.
 Currently, a cleaning rule may specify that a variable parameter is optional by providing a default value.